Pojetta/datafun-06-eda/README.md

 2. In Jupyter Notebook file:
    * import pandas:`import pandas as pd`
    * load file into pandas dataframe: `df = pd.read_csv("titanic.csv")`

+## Perform and publish a custom EDA project

+Demonstrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
+The notebook should tell a data story and visually present findings in a clear and engaging manner.